Ober Gatlinburg, Winter Magic & Gatlinburg’s Best Winter Excitement

 Ober Gatlinburg ski resort on Ober Mountain, has everything you need for tons of winter fun!
-Skiing, snowboarding, snow tubing, and ice skating are just some of the ways you can enjoy Gatlinburg, Tennessee during the colder months.
-This is the only ski resort in Tennessee currently!
+Skiing, snowboarding, snow tubing, and ice skating are just some of the ways you can enjoy Gatlinburg, Tennessee, during the colder months.
+In fact, Ober Gatlinburg is currently the only ski resort in Tennessee.

 We’ve gathered a list of activities that are perfect for a winter escape to Ober Gatlinburg!
 Pack your coats and scarves, and get ready for some picture-perfect fun.